The Viva 3 tire made by Goodyear is sold exclusively through Walmart and offers a simple point A to B driving solution.

 On the surface, the Viva 3 looks like any other all-season tire with more or less the same tread-wear warranty compared to other tires within the range of 60,000-miles.

-Now that that’s out of the way, let’s look at the tire’s performance within a few different categories.
+Let’s look at the tire’s performance within a few different categories.

 The Goodyear Viva 3 has wide circumferential grooves to help evacuate mud and water.
 Water is channeled through the tire tread to keep the tire connected to the road as much as possible in wet conditions.
 Goodyear is using a compound that performs well in wet and dry conditions and even in light snow.